Conservation and Scientific Research

 A new facility to breed and rear endangered Taylor’s checkerspot butterflies was built by WDOC staff at Mission Creek Corrections Center for Women in 2011 with funding from the Army Compatible Use Buffer program and the U.S. Fish and Wildlife Service.
 Taylor’s checkerspots are a prairie dependent south Puget Sound butterfly which was once widespread in the region, but is now found only on a few scattered sites.
 With the guidance of biologist Mary Linders of the Washington Department of Fish and Wildlife and staff of the Oregon Zoo, WDOC staff and inmates and students and staff of SPP this project will nearly double the rearing capacity for this species.

 The facility is housed in a small purpose-built greenhouse with UV transmitting glass to provide the butterflies with the light they need for key metabolic activities.
 The Evergreen/SPP graduate students associated with the project get training from the Oregon Zoo endangered butterfly lab, and in turn help guide and teach the staff of 3-4 inmates.
-Up to 2500 checkerspots may be raised in a single year for release onto south Puget Sound prairie restoration sites, both on and off Joint Base Lewis-McChord.
-Inmates also captively breed the animals according to careful genetically sensitive protocols and participate in key research activities.
+We raise up to 2500 checkerspots each year for release onto south Puget Sound prairie restoration sites, both on and off Joint Base Lewis-McChord.
+Inmates also captively breed the animals according to careful, genetically sensitive protocols and participate in key research activities.
+More details on the program here.

 In partnership with the Center for Natural Lands Management (CNLM) and Department of Defense, our three conservation nurseries have propagated nearly one million plants since 2009.
 The nurseries at Stafford Creek Corrections Center, Washington Corrections Center for Women, and Shotwell’s Landing conservation nursery (staffed by a crew from Cedar Creek Corrections Center) supply restoration efforts at Joint Base Lewis-McChord military base and other Puget lowland prairie restorations sites.
 These remnant prairies are one of the rarest landscapes in the nation, and many of the plants and animals that live on the prairie are themselves rare or even endangered.
 SPP nursery crews now propagate more than 50 species of plants, many of which have never before been grown in a nursery environment.